shizzz477/msploitego/README.md

 Notes
 =====
 - Instead of running a **nikto** scan directly from Maltego, I've opted to include a field to for a Nikto XML file.
 Nikto can take long time to run so best to manage that directly from the os.
+Enter the full path filename in the 'Nikto File' field, then run the Nikto parser to enumerate.

 TODO's
 ======
-- Connect directly to the postgres database - **in progress**
+- Connect directly to the postgres database - **BETA**
 - Much, much, much more tranforms for actions on generated entities.